 You will be shown to a private laser hair removal treatment room and allowed time to undress to allow access to the body area being treated.
-After allowing time to undress (if necessary for treatment), your therapist will return knocking on the door before entering.
-The therapist will always explain what is happening and what they are going to do during your laser hair removal procedure.
-Together with your Therapist, you will wear safety glasses to protect your eyes during the procedure.
-The Therapist will use a small hand piece that touches your skin to deliver the laser pulse.
+After allowing time to undress (if necessary for treatment), your laser therapist will return knocking on the door before entering.
+The laser therapist will always explain what is happening and what they are going to do during your laser hair removal procedure.
+Together with your laser therapist, you will wear safety glasses to protect your eyes during the procedure.
+The laser therapist will use a small hand piece that touches your skin to deliver the laser pulse.

 You may feel a light spray of coolant on your skin before each laser pulse.
 We cover an 18mm (20c coin) area per laser shot per second.
 Lasers work by delivering an intense beam of light that is absorbed by the skin.
 This light is converted to heat and is absorbed by the cells being targeted, while leaving the surrounding tissue unaffected.
 It is important to understand that hair in the active growth phase are most affected by treatments as the hair contains optimum levels of melanin, which is directly targeted by the laser.